Woody88/purescript-sforce-remote-action/generated-docs/Salesforce/RemoteAction.md

 class (IsSymbol ctrl) <= RemoteAction act ctrl args res | act -> ctrl args res
 ```

-A type class which represent a RemoteAction that has types for an action controller arguments and result
+A type class which represents a RemoteAction that has types for an action, controller, arguments, and result.
+The controller name is a `Symbol` not `String`
-The action type will be a regular data type that one can define which will give meaning to the action.
+The action type is a regular data type that one can define which will give meaning to the action.
-Based on the action type we can determine what controller should be call and what are the args that this controller accepts
+Based on the action type we can determine what controller should be called, what are the args that this controller accepts,
 and also what type of result it returns.
 Example: